 Customise Your Tour

-- Add an extra day in the Sahara, to enjoy the peace, quiet and starry night sky.
+- Add an extra day and night in the Sahara, to spend more time exploring and to take an extended break from travelling

 Interested in this tour?

 Simply send a booking enquiry, call or email us to find out more.